Rochester bombings: Bombings

 In 1964, mob boss Frank Valenti took control of the Rochester crime family from Jake Russo, a rival of Frank's brother Constenze "Stanley" Valenti.
 Six years later, Valenti devised the "Columbus Day bombings" as false flag operations to draw heat away from the crime family.
 Valenti hoped police would consider the bombings the work of anti-war activists and militants and focus attention away from organized crime.

 The bombings spree began on Columbus Day, October 12, when a group of five bombs damaged the Rochester federal building, the Monroe County office building, two predominantly black storefront churches, and the private home of Dick Clark, an official with Local 832 of the trade union International Union of Operating Engineers.

 The bombings subsequently drew attention and publicity to the local mob, so Valenti engineered additional bombings largely as a distraction.

 The Columbus Day bombings were preceded on October 9 by the theft of 100 sticks of dynamite in Brockport, New York.
 Two men were arrested for the theft on October 19, and local authorities thought they had found the bombers responsible.

 On October 27, explosions within six minutes of each another damaged two Orthodox Jewish synagogues in Rochester, Light of Israel Sephardic Center and Congregation Beth Sholom.

 At 12:40am, a fuse bomb using a substantial amount of dynamite destroyed the back of Temple Beth Am, the third synagogue attacked in the previous 10 days.
 Temple Beth Am was the only synagogue in Henrietta, New York, a suburb of Rochester with 38,000 residents.
 The bombing demolished offices and a kitchen in the synagogue, and broke windows in the temple and in nearby homes.
-The damage was at between $35,000 and $50,000.
+The damage was estimated to be between $35,000 and $50,000.

 The only person injured in the eight explosions was a man living near the Federal Building who was cut by flying glass.
 There had been no warnings or explanations preceding or following the explosions.